richardneitzke/Forecast/README.md

 ### Build Notes

-To build this project sucessfully, please just install the Alamofire, SwifityJSON and pod SwiftOverlays pods by running
+To build this project sucessfully, just install the rquired pods by running the following command:

     pod install